EU race for IMF chief down to three as Spain's Calvino quits

 Since an informal compromise was impossible, France decided to push for a vote.
 A candidate who obtains 55% of the votes of the 28 EU states, representing at least 65% of its population, will win.

-The IMF chief should have a proven understanding of how the fund works, a commitment to multilateral organisations and be an effective communicator, the IMF board said.
+The IMF chief should have a proven understanding of how the fund works, a commitment to multilateral organizations and be an effective communicator, the IMF board said.
 All three European candidates qualify.

 Dijsselbloem has steered the euro zone out of the debt crisis, orchestrating with the IMF the bailout of Greece, Cyprus and Spanish banks.
 But he is opposed by high-debt EU countries for the austerity measures attached to the rescues.